Pangolin

 Pangolins have large, protective keratin scales, similar in material to fingernails and toenails, covering their skin; they are the only known mammals with this feature.
-They live in hollow trees or burrows, depending on the species.
+Depending on the species, they live in hollow trees or burrows.
 Pangolins are nocturnal, and their diet consists of mainly ants and termites, which they capture using their long tongues.
 They tend to be solitary animals, meeting only to mate and produce a litter of one to three offspring, which they raise for about two years.
+Pangolins superficially resemble armadillos, though the two are not closely related; they have undergone convergent evolution.

-Pangolins are threatened by poaching (for their meat and scales, which are used in traditional medicine) and heavy deforestation of their natural habitats, and they are the most trafficked mammals in the world.
+Pangolins are threatened by poaching (for their meat and scales, which are used in traditional medicine) and heavy deforestation of their natural habitats, and are the most trafficked mammals in the world.
 As of January 2020, there are eight species of pangolin whose conservation status is listed in the threatened tier.
 Three (Manis culionensis, M. pentadactyla and M. javanica) are critically endangered, three (Phataginus tricuspis, Manis crassicaudata and Smutsia gigantea) are endangered and two (Phataginus tetradactyla and Smutsia temminckii) are vulnerable on the Red List of Threatened Species of the International Union for Conservation of Nature.